vasilionjea/boredom/README.md

 # Boredom
 Boredom is not another JavaScript library.
 It's a state of mind.
-Try it.
-It's simple.
+Try it, it's simple: https://vasilionjea.github.io/boredom/

 ## API
 ### Boredom.observe()